 An Education and Career Action Plan (ECAP) reflects a student's current plan of coursework, career aspirations, and extended learning opportunities in order to develop the student's individual academic and career goals.
 Every student in grades 9-12 shall develop an ECAP in consultation with a school counselor and parent or guardian.
-Students will work with the school's counselor throughout high school to revise the ECAP to ensure that the student has the opportunity to study careers of the student's choice.
+The student ECAP may be revised throughout high school to ensure that the student has the opportunity to study careers of the student's choice.
+Parents and students may review the student's ECAP on the MajorClarity platform by selecting "My Career Plan."
+MajorClarity is accessed using the DVUSD Clever Portal.